matter-labs/zksync-web-era-docs/docs/zk-stack/components/zkEVM/vm-specification/vm-primer.md

 It is impossible to allocate more than 63/64 of the currently available gas to a far call.

-Calls can revert or panic (on executing an illegal instruction for example), which undoes all the changes to storage and events emitted during the call, and burns all remaining gas allocated to this call.
+Calls can revert or panic (on executing an illegal instruction for example), which undoes all the changes to storage, transient storage and events emitted during the call, and returns unspent gas to the caller.

 Suppose we far called a contract $C$.
 After the execution of $C$, the register `r1` holds a pointer to the return value, allowing a read-only access to a fragment of $C$’s heap.
 Alternatively, `r1` can hold a pointer to the heap of some